mednartem/mednartem/README.md

 - 💼 **Over 8 years** of hands-on experience in QA for web-based applications using software QA tools.
 - 🔍 Strong expertise in **UI + API testing**.
-- 💻 Proficient in `Java`, OOP, and test automation; among other skills.
+- 💻 Proficient in `Java`, `JavaScript`, OOP, and test automation; among other skills.
 - 🛠️ Expertise in Smoke testing, Regression testing, Parallel testing, and implementing BDD in a Cucumber framework.
 - 📝 Skilled in creating comprehensive test suites and positive/negative test cases based on requirements.
 - 🎓 Actively mentoring at QA.GURU online IT school.